DanielCamSan/Sistemas_Inteligentes_Practica2/README.md

 ---

-In conclusion we can see that ID is better than BFS in time comparisson but is worst in Memory Comparisson this is because with DFs we try to expand all the states at the same time  and with ID we look for the state changing the depth if we cant find it, but it uses DFS on the back, also the reason for which the number of states in Id are bigger is because we get the sumatory of all the states in each depth index, and with BFS the use of memry is exponencial.
+In conclusion we can see that ID is better than BFS in time comparisson but is worst in Memory Comparisson this is because with DFs we try to expand all the states at the same time  and with ID we look for the state changing the depth if we cant find it, but it uses DFS on the back, also the reason for which the number of states in Id are bigger is because we get the sumatory of all the states in each depth index, and with BFS the use of memory is exponencial.

 ---